johnshift/springboot-tdd/README.md

 ## notes
 - put `"coverage-gutters.coverageReportFileName": "target/site/jacoco/index.html"`
   in `vscode settings.json` when developing in Java to enable coverage gutters

+## lombok notice
+- exclude id fields from hashcode/equals
+- exclude association fields which are not managed in given entity from hashcode/equals
+- exclude all lazy loaded fields from toString method
+- exclude fields possibly causing circular references from toString method

 ## useful guides
 - Testing: